Deleck/square-api-basic-template/README.md

 ```
 This command will download the node_modules necessaries from the app.

-* Then to run the server:
+* Then to run the server type the following command:
 ```
 npm start
 ```